WVHS

 Tardies

 Tardiness is defined as not being in the assigned classroom (or seat – teacher’s discretion) before the bell sounds.
 Teachers are to advise students of any and all tardy recordings.
-Continuous tardies will result in disciplinary action as stated in the Discipline Policy.
+Continuous tardies will result in disciplinary action as stated in the Discipline Guideline.

 Extracurricular activities